-If quitting bottles altogether isn’t something you are ready to tackle, start small.
-Try cutting out the nighttime bottle first.
+If quitting bottles isn’t something you are ready to tackle, start small.
+Try cutting out the nighttime bottle feedings first.
 Offer their last milk or water with dinner, then no more until morning.

 After dinner, continue your nighttime routine as usual, and don’t forget to start practicing with a toothbrush too!
 Brushing their teeth can be a fun activity for a toddler.
 It helps them feel like they have control and helps remove any of the sugars the milk may have left behind before bed — one of the main reasons bottles need to go soon into toddlerhood.

 Like anything with parenting, change will take time and consistency for your toddler to feel confident and comfortable.
-I hope these tips help you transition from a bottle to a cup smoothly and prepare your child for more fun to come as they grow into a big kid!
+Such as with a new drinking style or simply holding the cup.
+I hope these tips help you transition from bottle to sippy cup to regular cup smoothly and prepare your child for more fun to come as they grow into a big kid!

 Are you going through this bottle-to-cup transition with your toddler?
+Do you have any experiences with prolonged bottle use?
 Share more tips and tricks in the comments!

-This post contains affiliate links that help to support this blog at no additional cost to you.
-Thank you for your support that allows me to create valuable content for families all around the world.
+This post contains affiliate links that help support this blog at no additional cost.
+Thank you for your support which allows me to create valuable content for families all around the world.